Panamanian Public Forces: Immigration, Customs, and Passport Service

-In 2012, the National Customs Authority, the National Immigration Service (SNM), and the National Passport Service, following advice from the government of the United States of America would merge and form other security sectors autonomous or entity of the Republic of Panama, the Government Executive issued Decree 871 of November 14, 2012 that creates an interagency commission to first handle structuring, coordination, and technical processes for the merger of the first customs and immigration agencies to subsequently merge passports.
+In 2012, the National Customs Authority, the National Immigration Service (SNM), and the Panama Passport Authority, following advice from the government of the United States of America would merge and form other security sectors autonomous or entity of the Republic of Panama, the Government Executive issued Decree 871 of November 14, 2012 that creates an interagency commission to first handle structuring, coordination, and technical processes for the merger of the first customs and immigration agencies to subsequently merge passports.

 The relevant decree for the merger was published in the Official Gazette 27165 of 16 November 2012 as the first step towards that goal.
 This process never materialized, and all institutions were allowed to follow their path in the same way.

 Although not a part of the Public Forces, the new National Immigration Service reports to the Public Security Ministry directly and is regarded as a de facto 5th branch.

 Organization

-As of 2012, the National Police Force's maneuver units comprised:
+In 2012, the National Police Force's maneuver units comprised: